Aider-AI/aider/examples/README.md

-# Example chats using `aider` to code with GPT-4
+# What's it like to code with gpt-4?

-Below are some example chat transcripts that show how you can chat with the `aider` command line tool to generate and edit code with GPT-4.
+Below are some chat transcripts showing what it's like to code with the help of GPT-4.
+They were recorded using the `aider` command line tool.

-There are a few things worth taking note of:
+In the chats, you'll see a varity of coding tasks like generating new code, editing existing code, debugging, exploring unfamiliar code, etc. It's worth noting that:

+  - Each time GPT-4 suggests a code change, `aider` automatically applies it to the source files.
+  - After applying edits, `aider` commits them to git with a senisble commit message.
-  - `aider` will note when source files are added to the chat session.
+  - `aider` will note whenever a source file is added to the chat session.
 Once added, these files are available for review and editing by GPT-4.
-Files can be added from the command line, or in-chat with the `/add` command.
-Sometimes GPT-4 requests to see specific files, and `aider` adds them after the user approves.
+The user adds files either via the command line or the in-chat `/add` command.
+Sometimes GPT-4 asks to see specific files, and `aider` adds them to the chat after the user approves.
-  - Code edits that GPT-4 suggests are automatically applied to the source files by `aider`.
-  - After applying the edits, `aider` will commit them to git with a senisble commit message.

-## Example chat transcripts
+## Chat transcripts of coding sessions with gpt-4

-There are a varity of example coding chat sessions included, accomplishing both greenfield generation of new code as well as simple and more complex edits to larger codebases:

-* [Hello World Flask App](hello-world-flask.md): This example demonstrates how to create a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.
+* [Hello World Flask App](hello-world-flask.md): Creating a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.

-* [2048 Game Modification](2048-game.md): This example demonstrates how to explore and modify an open-source javascript 2048 game codebase, including adding randomness to the scoring system.

-* [Pong Game with Pygame](pong.md): This example demonstrates how to create a simple Pong game using the Pygame library, with customizations for paddle size and color, and ball speed adjustments.
+* [Pong Game with Pygame](pong.md): Creating a simple Pong game using the Pygame library, with customizations for paddle size and color, and ball speed adjustments.

+* [2048 Game Modification](2048-game.md): Exploring and modifying an open-source javascript 2048 game codebase, including adding randomness to the scoring system.

-* [Complex Multi-file Change with Debugging](complex-change.md): This example demonstrates a complex code change involving multiple source files and debugging with the help of `aider`.
+* [Complex Multi-file Change with Debugging](complex-change.md): A complex code change involving multiple source files and debugging.

-* [Semantic Search & Replace](semantic-search-replace.md): This example showcases `aider` performing semantic search and replace operations in code, dealing with various formatting and semantic differences in the function calls that it updates.
+* [Semantic Search & Replace](semantic-search-replace.md): Updating a collection of function calls, which requires dealing with various formatting and semantic differences in the various function call sites.

-* [CSS Exercise: Animation Dropdown Menu](css-exercises.md): This example demonstrates how to complete a CSS exercise involving adding animation to a dropdown menu, creating a bounce illusion when the dropdown expands close to its final end state.
+* [CSS Exercise: Animation Dropdown Menu](css-exercises.md): A small CSS exercise involving adding animation to a dropdown menu.

-* [Automatically Update Docs](update-docs.md): This example demonstrates how to use `aider` to automatically update documentation based on the latest version of the main() function in the code.
+* [Automatically Update Docs](update-docs.md): Automatically updating documentation based on the latest version of the main() function in the code.

 ## Transcript formatting